-This question is directed at the means of collection from the sources listed in question 1.2.
+1.3a This question is directed at the means of collection from the sources listed in question 1.2.
 Information may be collected directly from an individual, received via electronic transmission from another system, or created by the system itself.
-Specifically, is information collected through technologies or other technology used in the storage or transmission of information in identifiable form?
+Specifically, is information collected through technologies or other technologies used in the storage or transmission of information in identifiable form?
+The PHI / PII used by AEP-C is either received directly from the user via telephone, or from the DHMSM EHR via internal System-to-System information sharing.

-If the information is collected on a form and is subject to the Paperwork Reduction Act, give the form's OMB control number and the agency form number.
-This question is related to privacy controls DI-1, Data Quality, and IP-1, Consent.
+1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, what is the form's OMB control number and the agency form number?